Thai culture can be a little strange to outsiders at times, and many Thai customs and traditions take some getting used to.

-Raising you voice is unacceptable in Thailand, and considered an act of losing control.
-Me and a couple of friends caused quite a stir once in Chiang Mai when debating current affairs at the table of a restaurant.
+Raising your voice is unacceptable in Thailand and considered an act of losing control.
+Myself and a couple of friends caused quite a stir once in Chiang Mai when debating current affairs at the table of a restaurant.

 4. Wearing a Bra

-As a foreign women in Thailand, you will see women, particularly in Bangkok, dressed in short skirts, heels and backless tops, and often think, “that’s a bit dressy just to go to the mall”!
+As a foreign woman in Thailand, you will see women (particularly in Bangkok), dressed in short skirts, heels and backless tops, and often think, “That's a bit dressy just to go to the mall”!

-This may appear as a green light to dress liberally, but in actual fact, as a foreign women, you should always exercise modesty if you want to be perceived in a good light.
+This may appear as a green light to dress liberally, but in actual fact, as a foreign woman, you should exercise modesty if you want to be perceived in a good light.

-The perception of western women is one of a highly sexed bunch who like to let it all hang out, a notion borne out of western movies and different cultural upbringing, and therefore, not wearing a bra underneath your vest top with your nipples poking through or cleavage hanging low, is likely to cause a fair few looks of judgement .
+The perception of western women is one of a highly sexed bunch who like to let it all hang out, a notion borne out of western movies and different cultural upbringing.
+Therefore, not wearing a bra underneath your vest top – with your nipples poking through or cleavage hanging low– is likely to cause a fair few looks of judgement .

 5. Pregnancy Taboos